PhotoPay/photopay-android/README.md

 This recognizer is best for use cases when you need to capture the exact image that was being processed by some other `Recognizer` object at the time its `Result` became `Valid`.
 When that happens, `SuccessFrameGrabber's` [`Result`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/successframe/SuccessFrameGrabberRecognizer.Result.html) will also become `Valid` and will contain described image.
 That image can then be retrieved with [`getSuccessFrame()`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/successframe/SuccessFrameGrabberRecognizer.Result.html#getSuccessFrame--) method.

-## <a name="pdf417Recognizer"></a> PDF417 recognizer

-The [`Pdf417Recognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/pdf417/Pdf417Recognizer.html) is recognizer specialised for scanning [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417).
-This recognizer can recognize only PDF417 2D barcodes - for recognition of other barcodes, please refer to [BarcodeRecognizer](#barcodeRecognizer).

-This recognizer can be used in any context, but it works best with the [`BarcodeScanActivity`](https://photopay.github.io/photopay-android/com/microblink/activity/BarcodeScanActivity.html), which has UI best suited for barcode scanning.

-## <a name="barcodeRecognizer"></a> Barcode recognizer

-The [`BarcodeRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/barcode/BarcodeRecognizer.html) is recognizer specialised for scanning various types of barcodes.
-This recognizer should be your first choice when scanning barcodes as it supports lots of barcode symbologies, including the [PDF417 2D barcodes](https://en.wikipedia.org/wiki/PDF417), thus making [PDF417 recognizer](#pdf417Recognizer) possibly redundant, which was kept only for its simplicity.

-As you can see from [javadoc](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/barcode/BarcodeRecognizer.html), you can enable multiple barcode symbologies within this recognizer, however keep in mind that enabling more barcode symbologies affects scanning performance - the more barcode symbologies are enabled, the slower the overall recognition performance.
-Also, keep in mind that some simple barcode symbologies that lack proper redundancy, such as [Code 39](https://en.wikipedia.org/wiki/Code_39), can be recognized within more complex barcodes, especially 2D barcodes, like [PDF417](https://en.wikipedia.org/wiki/PDF417).

-This recognizer can be used in any context, but it works best with the [`BarcodeScanActivity`](https://photopay.github.io/photopay-android/com/microblink/activity/BarcodeScanActivity.html), which has UI best suited for barcode scanning.
-## <a name="blinkInputRecognizer"></a> BlinkInput recognizer

-The [`BlinkInputRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkinput/BlinkInputRecognizer.html) is generic OCR recognizer used for scanning segments which enables specifying `Processors` that will be used for scanning.
-Most commonly used `Processor` within this recognizer is [`ParserGroupProcessor`](https://photopay.github.io/photopay-android/com/microblink/entities/processors/parserGroup/ParserGroupProcessor.html) that activates all `Parsers` in the group to extract data of interest from the OCR result.

-This recognizer can be used in any context.
-It is used internally in the implementation of the provided [`FieldByFieldOverlayController`](https://photopay.github.io/photopay-android/com/microblink/fragment/overlay/FieldByFieldOverlayController.html).

-`Processors` are explained in [The Processor concept](#processorConcept) section and you can find more about `Parsers` in [The Parser concept](#parserConcept) section.

-## <a name="detectorRecognizer"></a> Detector recognizer

-The [`DetectorRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/detector/DetectorRecognizer.html) is recognizer for scanning generic documents using custom `Detector`.
-You can find more about `Detector` in [The Detector concept](#detectorConcept) section. `DetectorRecognizer` can be used simply for document detection and obtaining its image.
-The more interesting use case is data extraction from the custom document type. `DetectorRecognizer` performs document detection and can be configured to extract fields of interest from the scanned document by using **Templating API**.
-You can find more about Templating API in [this](#detectorTemplating) section.

-This recognizer can be used in any context, but it works best with the activity which has UI suited for document scanning.
-## <a name="blinkcard_recognizers"></a> BlinkCard recognizers

-BlinkCard recognizers work best with the [`BlinkCardActivity`](#blinkcardUiComponent), which has UI best suited for payment / debit card scanning.

-### <a name="blink_card_combined"></a> BlinkCard recognizer
-The [`BlinkCardRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardRecognizer.html) scans back side of Payment / Debit card after scanning the front side and combines data from both sides.

-### <a name="elite_blink_card_combined"></a> BlinkCardElite recognizer
-The [`BlinkCardEliteRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkcard/BlinkCardEliteRecognizer.html) scans back side of elite Payment / Debit card after scanning the front side and combines data from both sides.
-## <a name="simNumberRecognizer"></a> SIM number recognizer

-The [`SimNumberRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkbarcode/simnumber/SimNumberRecognizer.html) is a special type of barcode recognizer specifically tailored for performing recognition of barcodes on packagings of [SIM cards](https://en.wikipedia.org/wiki/Subscriber_identity_module).
-This recognizer is useful in combination with some ID recognizers in use cases when application requires quick scanning of SIM number on the packaging of new mobile network subscriber after scanning the new subscriber's identity document.

-This recognizer can be used in any context.
-However, we recommend its usage in combination with any ID document recognizer within custom UI.

 ## <a name="blinkid_recognizers"></a> BlinkID recognizers

-Unless stated otherwise for concrete recognizer, **single side BlinkID recognizes** from this list can be used in any context, but they work best with the [`DocumentScanActivity`](#documentUiComponent) and [`BlinkIdActivity`](#blinkidUiComponent), with UIs best suited for document scanning.
+Unless stated otherwise for concrete recognizer, **single side BlinkID recognizers** from this list can be used in any context, but they work best with [`BlinkIdUISettings`](#blinkidUiComponent) and [`DocumentScanUISettings`](#documentUiComponent), with UIs best suited for document scanning.

-**Combined recognizers** should be used with [`DocumentVerificationActivity`](#documentVerifyUiComponent) or [`BlinkIdActivity`](#blinkidUiComponent).
+**Combined recognizers** should be used with [`BlinkIdUISettings`](#blinkidUiComponent) or [`DocumentVerificationUISettings`](#documentVerifyUiComponent).
 They manage scanning of multiple document sides in the single camera opening and guide the user through the scanning process.
 Some combined recognizers support scanning of multiple document types, but only one document type can be scanned at a time.

-### <a name="blinkidRecognizer"></a> BlinkID recognizer
-The [`BlinkIdRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) scans and extracts data from the front side of the US driver license or ID.
-You can find the list of the currently supported US documents [here](https://github.com/PhotoPay/photopay-android/blob/master/BlinkIDRecognizer.md).
-We will continue expanding this recognizer by adding support for new document types in the future.
-Star this repo to stay updated.

-The [`BlinkIdRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) works best with the [`BlinkIdActivity` and `BlinkIdOverlayController`](#blinkidUiComponent).

 ### <a name="blinkidCombinedRecognizer"></a> BlinkID combined recognizer
-Use [`BlinkIdCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) for scanning both sides of the US driver license and ID.
-First, it scans and extracts data from the front, then scans and extracts data from the barcode on the back, and finally, combines results from both sides.
-The [`BlinkIdCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the barcode on the back.
+Use [`BlinkIdCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) for scanning both sides of the supported document.
+First, it scans and extracts data from the front, then scans and extracts data from the back, and finally, combines results from both sides.
+The [`BlinkIdCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the back.
-You can find the list of the currently supported US documents [here](https://github.com/PhotoPay/photopay-android/blob/master/BlinkIDRecognizer.md).
+You can find the list of the currently supported documents [here](documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

-The [`BlinkIdCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) works best with the [`BlinkIdActivity` and `BlinkIdOverlayController`](#blinkidUiComponent).
+The [`BlinkIdCombinedRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) works best with the [`BlinkIdUISettings` and `BlinkIdOverlayController`](#blinkidUiComponent).

 ### <a name="mrtdRecognizer"></a> Machine Readable Travel Document recognizer
 The [`MrtdRecognizer`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/mrtd/MrtdRecognizer.html) is used for scanning and data extraction from the Machine Readable Zone (MRZ) of the various Machine Readable Travel Documents (MRTDs) like ID cards and passports.
 This recognizer is not bound to the specific country, but it can be configured to only return data that match some criteria defined by the [`MrzFilter`](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/blinkid/mrtd/MrzFilter.html).

 The `MrtdRecognizer` can also be configured to extract additional fields of interest from the scanned document, which are not part of the Machine Readable Zone, by using **Templating API**.
 You can find more about Templating API in [this](#mrtdTemplating) section.